XY sex-determination system: Plants

-Very few dioecious angiosperm species have XY sex determination, such as the Silene latifolia.
-In these species sex determination is similar to mammals where male is XY and female is XX.
+Angiosperms

+While very few species of dioecious angiosperm have XY sex determination, making up less than 5% of all species, the sheer diversity of angiosperms means that the total number of species with XY sex determination is actually quite high, estimated to be at around 13,000 species.
+Molecular and evolutionary studies also show that XY sex determination has evolved independently many times in upwards of 175 unique families, with a recent study suggesting its evolution has independently occurred hundreds to thousands of times.

+Many economically important crops are known to have an XY system of sex determination, including kiwifruit, asparagus, grapes and date palms.

+Gymnosperms

+In sharp contrast to angiosperms, approximately 65% of gymnosperms are dioecious.
+Some families which contain members that are known to have a XY system of sex determination include the cycad families Cycadaceae and Zamiaceae, Ginkgoaceae, Gnetaceae and Podocarpaceae.

 Other systems

 Whilst XY sex determination is the most familiar, since it is the system that humans use, there are a range of alternative systems found in nature.
 The inverse of the XY system (called ZW to distinguish it) is used in birds and many insects, in which it is the females that are heterogametic (ZW), while males are homogametic (ZZ).

 Many insects of the order Hymenoptera instead have a haplo-diploid system, where the females are full diploids (with all chromosomes appearing in pairs) but males are haploid (having just one copy of all chromosomes).
-Some other insects have the X0 sex-determination system, where just the sex-determining chromosome vairies in ploidy (XX in females but X in males), while all other chromosomes appear in pairs in both sexes.
+Some other insects have the X0 sex-determination system, where just the sex-determining chromosome varies in ploidy (XX in females but X in males), while all other chromosomes appear in pairs in both sexes.